 greatest will be least and the least greatest (Lk 7-28).
 That seemingly slight

-change makes the difference between heaven and the godlessness of this world.
+change makes the difference between heaven and hell.

-This is what will secure God’s throne and make it last forever and ever.
+This is what will secure God’s throne and make it a lasting kingdom forever.

 America’s founding fathers tried to create a government of checks and

-balances, yet the ultimate check and balance is to reverse the role of
+balances, yet the ultimate check and balance is to delegate

 (109d) Thy kingdom come